 This beer braised short rib chili recipe is packed with flavor and deceptively easy!
 With white and black beans, crushed tomatoes, and your favorite stout.

-This post contains affiliate links: if you buy something I’ll earn a commission at no cost to you.
-Thanks for supporting Life As A Strawberry!
+This post contains affiliate links: if you buy something we’ll earn a small commission at no cost to you.

 FOR THE SHORT RIB CHILI:

-- 2 Tbsp. olive oil
+- 2 Tablespoons canola oil